dfds/cag/guidelines/engineering/ENGINEERING.md

 It is ok to skip it on generated files, such as `*.designer.cs`.

 Every repo also needs the Apache 2.0 License in a file called LICENSE.txt in the root of the repo.
-Please use only identical copies to what we have in other repos.

-(There are some exceptions to this, but they need to be approved by @cag)
+Please use the default version provided by the GitHub "create repository" wizard.

 ### External dependencies